 Zelensky walked in the room.

-The country does not have an appetite for a forever war or a proxy war, which is the the situation that Joe Biden created.
+The country does not have an appetite for a forever war or a proxy war, which is the situation that Joe Biden created.

 I mean, we were providing all the weaponry, hundreds of hundreds of billions of dollars, and we can't be in that position either.

-It's I mean, it's very nuanced, very, very difficult, and with threading a needle and uh however peace in Europe would be a good thing, and the effort is certainly worth it.
+And however, peace in Europe would be a good thing, and the effort is certainly worth it.

-But you know, we'll find out what happens.
+But, you know, we'll find out what happens.

-Be a lot of fun to see you.
+It'd be a lot of fun to see you.

-Uh thank you for being with us.
+Thank you for being with us.

-Uh, I think you should call the president and tell him.
+I think you should call the president and tell him.

 I know you're good friends with him.

-Uh 800-941 Sean, if you want to be a part of the program.
+800-941-Sean, if you want to be a part of the program.

-Hey, you're listening to the best of the Sean Hannity show.
+And you're listening to the best of the Sean Hannity Show.

-We'll have more of your favorite guest topics and memorable moments.
+We'll have more of your favorite guests, topics, and memorable moments.

 That's all coming up.

-You are listening to the best of the Sean Hannity show.
+You are listening to the best of The Sean Hannity Show.

 Working every day to remember the forgotten man.

-This is the Sean Hannity show.
+This is the Sean Hannity Show.

 And we live in dangerous times, small towns, big cities, all across the country.

-And the only answer, sadly, would be to save your life, your family's life would be lethal force.
+And the only answer, sadly, would be to save your life.

-Well, that's where Sig Sour comes in.
+Well, that's where Sig Sauer comes in.

 They are the world's leading manufacturer of firearms, optics, ammunition, suppressors.